Grisly murders highlight social strains in Modi's India

-KATRA SHAHADATGANJ India When a farm labourer in this hardscrabble village in Uttar Pradesh went to the police last week to report that his daughter and her cousin had gone missing, a constable slapped him in the face and sent him away.
+KATRA SHAHADATGANJ, India, June 2 When a farm labourer in this hardscrabble village in northern India went to the police last week to report that his daughter and her cousin had gone missing, a constable slapped him in the face and sent him away.

 Hours later he found the two girls, hanging by their necks from a mango tree.
 A post-mortem found they had been raped.

-Three men were arrested for the crime in Uttar Pradesh that underscored the enduring culture of sexual assault in India and the capacity for appalling violence between Hindu castes.
-Two policemen were held on suspicion of attempting to cover up the killings.
+Five men, two of them police officers, were arrested for a crime that underscored the enduring culture of sexual assault in India and the capacity for appalling violence between Hindu castes.

+In India - where a rape is reported every 21 minutes on average - the story has slipped off the front pages already.
+And Prime Minister Narendra Modi, serving his first week in office, made no public comment on the case.

 "When these incidents occur, like the one in Delhi in 2012, there is public outrage," said Meenakshi Ganguly, South Asia director of Human Rights Watch.
 "Then the state responds, but it gets left behind at the level of rhetoric."

-On Monday, Modi's Bharatiya Janata Party sought to make political capital.
-Workers from the party accused the Uttar Pradesh state government, headed by Samajwadi Party, of negligence over the crimes and of being unfit to govern.

-Police fired water cannon at the protesters, who were demanding the state government be dismissed and the imposition of direct, presidential rule.

-Four of the five suspects arrested in last week's case are from the powerful Yadav community, a land-owning Hindu caste that holds political sway in Uttar Pradesh.
+Four of the five suspects arrested in last week's case are from the powerful Yadav community, a land-owning Hindu caste that holds significant political clout in the state of Uttar Pradesh.
 Police declined to confirm reports that three had confessed.

 The victims were, like Modi, from a lowly caste.
 They were Shakyas, by tradition peasant farmers who are often vulnerable to exploitation by the Yadavs.